SteveJustin1963/tec-MINT/code/convergent series.md

 ```

-Looking at the flow chart in Figure 6-1 "Computing 2 the hard way", you're right.
-Let me analyze and break it down into proper MINT functions:
+  analyze and break it down into proper MINT functions:

 ```
 // First function calculates 2^(-n-1)